 - How to Improve Your Soft Skills in the Workplace — Indeed

 3. Focus your learning on the coding languages that align with your career goal

-Which languages should you prioritize as you try to become a coder in 2021?
+Which languages should you prioritize as you try to become a coder?
 New coders may want to focus on common and in-demand languages, as they are likely to be used and/or required in the workplace.

 This isn’t to say that languages alone will determine whether or not you get a role; HackerRank researchers also noted that one in five hiring managers in the U.S. is “language agnostic” during the hiring process.
 However, given how common these languages are, new coders may benefit from prioritizing them during their initial studies.